Spy Kids 3-D: Game Over: Plot

 At Level 4, Juni reunites with Carmen.
 Carmen tells Juni that the Toymaker is the reason their grandfather uses a wheelchair.
 Fearing that Valentin might seek revenge and release the Toymaker, Donnagon attempts to prevent the group from reaching Level 5 but fails.
 As the other gamers start to suspect Carmen and Juni of being deceivers, the real Guy appears, gives a rousing speech, and confidently walks into Level 5, only to enter a trap, which instantly depletes all 99 of his lives, giving him a Game Over.

-Demetra inexplicably returns, and Carmen identifies her as "The Deceiver", a program used to mislead players; she is not a real person.
-Demetra apologizes to Juni before the Toymaker attacks them with giant robots, intending to keep them trapped in the game forever.
+Demetra inexplicably returns, and Carmen identifies her as "The Deceiver", a program used to mislead players and thus not a real person.
+Demetra apologizes to Juni before the Toymaker attacks them with giant, ape-like robots, intending to keep them trapped in the game forever.
 Demetra helps the group escape back into the real world.
-Upon return, it is revealed that Valentin has released the Toymaker into the real world with them; the villain's giant robot army attacks the city.
+Upon return, it is revealed that Valentin has released the Toymaker into the real world with them; the villain's robot ape army from Level 5 attacks the city.

-Juni and Carmen summon their family to help but with too many giant robots to handle, Juni, remembering Gerti Giggles telling him that everyone is his family, calls out for everyone to help; this summons Fegan Floop, Minion, the robot children, Dinky Winks and his son, Romero, Gary Giggles, and Gerti.
-The giant robots are destroyed.
+Juni and Carmen summon their family to help but with too many robots to handle, Juni, remembering Gerti Giggles telling him that everyone is his family, calls out for everyone to help; this summons Fegan Floop, Minion, the robot children, Dinky Winks and his son, Romero, Gary Giggles, and Gerti.
+As soon as all robot apes are destroyed, the Toymaker's lead robot arrives.
 Valentin confronts The Toymaker and forgives him for the accident he caused.
-The Toymaker, having only wanted Valentin's forgiveness, shuts down his giant robot and joins the rest of the Cortez family and their friends in celebrating.
+The Toymaker, emotional from Valentin's forgiveness, shuts down and destroys his own robot, and joins the rest of the Cortez family and their friends in celebrating.